Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 1. Paste the Authorization URL into the browser.
 2. Hit Enter.
 3. When the Spotify login and consent screen appears, enter your Spotify credentials and approve the permissions.
-The browser redirects to the redirect URL.
+The browser redirects to the ``redirect_uri``.
-4. Copy the value of the ``code`` parameter at the end of the redirect URL for use in the next step.
+4. Copy the value of the ``code`` parameter at the end of the ``redirect_uri`` for use in the next step.

 The redirect URL and authorization code should resemble this example: